 MY INTENTION!

-I am looking to recycle a shoe box into a fun, kids-learning type of laptop.
+I shall recycle a shoebox into a fun, kids-learning laptop.

 COOL KIDS!

-Kids are well in there with savvy knowledge walking around with their personal smartphones.
+Kids are well in there with savvy knowledge walking around with their smartphones.

 KEEP IN TOUCH!

-As parents or carers, it’s our link to our kids a means to communicate, especially in case of an emergency!
+As parents or carers, it’s our link to our kids and a way to communicate, especially in an emergency!

 EXPERIMENTING!

-So let’s get back to the laptops.
-I have found even as young as two, kids know that by pressing keys on the keyboard they will get some kind of change or an image up on the screen.
+So, let’s get back to the laptops.
+I have found kids as young as two who know that pressing keys on the keyboard, will get some kind of change or an image up on the screen.

 COPYCATTING!

-We are kids’ role models and unbeknown to us, they would observe and take in what we do!
+We are kids’ role models; they would observe and copy what we do unbeknownst to us!

 Mimicking our actions and they are really like mini us!